A well-trained dog is up for any outdoor adventure.

 It’s not fair to expect other people at the crag to manage your dog while you are busy.
 Do keep in mind that the way other people interact with dogs may not meet your approval.
 For instance, if your dog steps on someone else’s ropes or gear, they might just shove your dog off of it.
 And when expensive safety gear is involved, it’s especially important to follow proper crag etiquette to prevent sharp claws from digging into ropes and debris from getting into cams and other hardware.
 Be proactive and communicate with people at the crag.
 Ask if they would prefer your dog to stay by you.
 Though they might love dogs, always ask and never assume.

 A skill that I use as a foundation for my dogs is the command, “on your bed.”
 When climbing, I make sure to always bring a bed or blanket for my dogs.
 That way when I am at the climbing crag, it’s clear what I want my dog to do.
 As with any skill you teach your dog, it takes time to work up to having them perform these tasks in new, fun environments.
 I recommend practicing these skills at a crag on a weekday when it’s likely to be less busy.
 It’s also best to go to a crag that has enough room to put some distance between you and other climbers.
 You might need to start with a tie-out by the bed and climb near your dog to help reinforce staying by you and going to their bed.
-A great way to help reward them while they are on their bed is to give them a treat that takes a while to eat, like a Z-Bone.
+A great way to help reward them while they are on their bed is to give them a treat that takes a while to eat.
 This way, they get to enjoy a high-value chewy that lasts while you climb, and you don’t need to chronically manage your dog.

 How to Train the “On Your Bed” Command